njh/binmark/README.md

 _binmark_ is a markup language and tool for describing binary files, that is easier to read and write than a continuous stream of hexadecimal characters.

+This implementation is a C/C++ library and command line tool.

 The following characters are supported: